Global Industrial (GIC)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Regrettably, Global Industrial’s sales grew at a mediocre 6.5% compounded annual growth rate over the last five years.
-This was below our standard for the industrials sector and is a rough starting point for our analysis.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, Global Industrial grew its sales at a mediocre 6% compounded annual growth rate.
+This fell short of our benchmark for the industrials sector and is a rough starting point for our analysis.

 Global Industrial Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Global Industrial’s recent performance shows its demand has slowed as its annualized revenue growth of 4.9% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Global Industrial’s recent performance shows its demand has slowed as its annualized revenue growth of 4% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Global Industrial Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 5.8% over the next 12 months, similar to its two-year rate.
-This projection doesn't excite us and suggests its newer products and services will not lead to better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 2.1% over the next 12 months, a slight deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power

-In Q3, Global Industrial produced a 35.6% gross profit margin, marking a 1.7 percentage point increase from 34% in the same quarter last year.
-Global Industrial’s full-year margin has also been trending up over the past 12 months, increasing by 1.1 percentage points.
+Global Industrial produced a 34.5% gross profit margin in Q4, in line with the same quarter last year.
+Zooming out, Global Industrial’s full-year margin has been trending up over the past 12 months, increasing by 1.2 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-Looking at the trend in its profitability, Global Industrial’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Analyzing the trend in its profitability, Global Industrial’s operating margin decreased by 1.2 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Global Industrial’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 Global Industrial Trailing 12-Month Operating Margin (GAAP)